Free shipping to Canada and the US for orders over $40

 Coffee Grind Types Explained

 There are so many different coffee types and coffee grind types that we naturally had to write a blog about it!
-Not to be confused with the forbidden dance, grinding is the act of turning your fresh roasted coffee beans into a powdery-like substance that is ready to brew for maximum flavor.
+Not to be confused with the forbidden dance, grinding is the act of turning your fresh roasted coffee beans into a powdery-like substance that is ready to brew for maximum flavour.

 With so many people asking "What is the right grind type for my coffee brewer?"
 We felt it was about time to set the record straight and give you an in-depth explanation.
 Going from whole bean to superfine – here's a look at all levels of ground gourmet coffee: